ave-dcd/mave_vocabulary/README.md

 We encourage users to provide an [NCBI Taxonomy ID](https://www.ncbi.nlm.nih.gov/taxonomy) that specifically denotes the organism (including strain, where applicable).

-### Experimental vocabulary (genetic perturbation, phenotype and context)
+### Variant Library

-#### Genetic perturbation
+This section describes the scope and characteristics of a variant library: a collection of sequence variants for a MAVE experiment that are derived from a common target sequence.

-This section describes the scope and characteristics of variant introduction.
+#### Library scope

-**Library scope** – the collection of DNA elements introduced into the library.
+the functional scope of DNA elements introduced into the library.
-DNA elements can have known (e.g. a gene, an exon or set of exons included in a transcript, a set of enhancers, repressors, etc), or unknown functions.
+DNA elements can have known or unknown functions.
+Example functions include a gene, an exon or set of exons included in a transcript, a set of enhancers, a set of repressors, etc.

 For a given DNA element we distinguish the mode of variant programming/engineering (e.g. all SNV, indels, ClinVar variants, etc).